2019 RSA Annual Conference Plenary Speakers

 She received her PhD in Geography from the University of Arizona (2004).
 Her previous degrees are from Indiana University: BA in French and Political Science and MA in West European Studies.

-Anssi Paasi, University of Oulu, Finland
+Anssi Paasi, Department of Geography, University of Oulu, Finland

 Anssi Paasi has been Professor of Geography at the University of Oulu, Finland since 1990.
 His research aims at combining political and regional geographic perspectives.
 He has focused on theoretical issues related to territory/region-building processes, political borders and spatial identities at various spatial scales.
 He has also been interested in how these ideas are mobilized in regional planning/development.
 He has recently co-edited (with Martin Jones) “Regional Worlds: Advancing the Geography of Regions” (Routledge 2015) and (with John Harrison and Martin Jones) “Handbook on the Geographies of Regions and Territories” (Elgar 2018).